 If we could find one of the few survivors of this Halloween prank and get them to talk about it, they might say something like;

 “It was my first Halloween night without a parent.
-Mom had finally agreed to letting me go out with my friend Chris.
-We were best friends in 3rd grade.
-We were only going a few blocks from home and it was just dark enough that we knew things were supposed to get scary – but it was only Halloween and being really scared was only for the little kids.
+Mom had finally agreed to letting me go out with Chris, my best friend in 3rd grade.
+We were only going a few blocks from home and it was just dark enough for Halloween trick or treating to start.
+We thought we were ready.
 The first 4 houses had been really nice and we were walking up Mountain View to the next neighborhood when I heard something strange from the street – only there wasn’t anything in the street.
 It was quiet and empty.
 “How could that be?”
-I wondered.

-Chris noticed I’d stopped and had just turned to see why.
+Chris noticed I’d stopped and turned to see why.
 I stepped towards the empty street, looking both ways and all the way across.
-There was nothing there – impossible.
-I was positive that I’d heard something creepy.
+There was nothing there but I was positive that I’d heard something creepy.
+Impossible. . .

 Chris asked me, “What are you doing?”